Powered By Blogger

 The walking loop of the Mud Volcano Area starts with the Mud Caldron:

 Mmm.
-You can also smell the hydrogen sulfide gas.
+You also can smell the hydrogen sulfide gas.

 Actually, when you are there, you can.